Direct solution of multiple excitations in a matrix product state with block Lanczos: Conclusion

 A multi-targeted DMRG algorithm was described.
 The main ingredients were to replace the Lanczos step in DMRG with a block Lanczos procedure and then to modify the movement operations.
 The MPS ansatz was extended to the case of a bundled MPS that included an extra index to catalog excitations.

-The method was able to resolve degeneracies without increasing the MPO's bond dimension.
+The method was able to resolve degeneracies without increasing the MPO's bond dimension, as is the case with the penalty method mentioned in the introduction.
 The ability for the multi-targeted block Lanczos algorithm to discover excited states without too much computational overhead is a great advantage over the penalty terms that are the most common way to introduce excitations into the MPS at the current time.

-In comparison with the commonly used method of penalizing previous solved states, the multi-targeted algorithm is able to resolve excitations simultaneously, does not increase the bond dimension of the MPO, and does not suffer from systematic issues with degenerate states, even in large systems.
+The multi-targeted algorithm is able to resolve excitations simultaneously, does not increase the bond dimension of the MPO, and does not suffer from systematic issues with degenerate states, even in large systems.
 The method works on either small or large bond dimension problems, particularly those in superconducting circuits, and has has been reliable even in hard to solve models.